saurabh97kum/saurabh97kum/README.md

 - Building and tuning machine learning models with TensorFlow and scikit-learn
 - Understanding deep learning architectures like CNNs and optimization techniques

-I’m excited to deepen my skills by working on real-world projects such as:
+I'm excited to deepen my skills by working on real-world projects such as:

 - Image classification and model interpretability
 - Deploying ML models as web apps using Streamlit or Flask